Investment Management Begins with Planning

 - Provides you with monthly activity and holdings reports

 Client Account Insurance

-Each Client’s assets are insured through TD Ameritrade, up to $152 million aggregate, by SIPC, FDIC and private insurance coverage against fraud and the custodian’s financial collapse, but not against asset value fluctuations.
+Each Client’s assets are insured through Charles Schwab & Co., up to $150 million aggregate, by SIPC, FDIC and private insurance coverage against fraud and the custodian’s financial collapse, but not against asset value fluctuations.